Summary

 Womack chaired the House Budget Committee from 2018 to 2019, and was its ranking member from 2019 to 2021.

-Early life, education, military service, and business career
+Early life, education and career before politics

 U.S. House of Representatives